-‘Izronit’ će Stari’ (The Old Bridge will Emerge) will contribute to peace-building in Bosnia and Herzegovina, education about cultural heritage in BiH and to raising awareness of ethnic divisions and social constructs that come from these sites.
+‘Izronit’ će Stari’ (The Old Bridge will Emerge) will contribute to peace-building, education about cultural heritage, and raising awareness of ethnic divisions and social constructs that come from these sites in Bosnia and Herzegovina.

 Watch ‘Izronit’ će Stari’ Trailer